TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 Lymph Vascular Invasion Breasts contain blood vessels and other tiny tubes called lymph vessels.
 If breast cancer cells spread into these vessels, it’s called lympho-vascular invasion.
-This increases the chances of the breast cancer spreading to somewhere else in the body.
+This may increase the chances of the breast cancer spreading to somewhere else in the body.

 Mammogram An X-ray that looks at the whole of the breast usually from two angles.
 Mammograms can detect cancers that can be felt – usually as a lump – and those that can’t.